-At the occasion of the recent publication of Senegalese philosopher Souleymane Bachir Diagne’s book ‘African Art as Philosophy: Senghor, Bergson and the Idea of Negritude’ (originally published in French in 2007) and listening to this interview where he speaks about his new book, ‘Bergson Postcolonial’, I intended to write a short post wondering why it often takes years before important work by African authors (both fiction and non-fiction) that is originally published in French becomes available in English – if at all.
+Recently the University of Chicago Press published ‘African Art as Philosophy: Senghor, Bergson and the Idea of Negritude‘ by Senegalese philosopher Souleymane Bachir Diagne (originally published in French in 2007).
+It is how I found myself listening to this interview with Diagne where he speaks about his new book, ‘Bergson Postcolonial’, I intended to write a short post wondering why it often takes years before important work by African authors (both fiction and non-fiction) that is initially published in French becomes available in English – if at all.

-Until I came across the argument above, by Souleymane Bachir Diagne himself, who expresses their importance far more eloquently than I could have.
+Until I came across the argument below, by Souleymane Bachir Diagne himself, who expresses their importance far more eloquently than I could have.
 (As a scholar of Léopold Senghor’s work and as a friend of Ngũgĩ wa Thiong’o, Diagne couldn’t leave them out of the argument.)
 In English.

 I’ll still make that list of French works I believe need to be translated and read.
 Another day.